THE BOOKISH COLORING BOOK (SUMMER EDITION) – OUT NOW

 This antiquarian bookshop is located in the heart of Madrid’s Literary Quarter.
 Founded in 1949, it was named after a famous playwright and possesses an elegant, almost regal interior dominated by an intricate spiral staircase.
 The antique clocks, poised paintings, and wooden furniture only add to the shop’s historic charm.

 It’s renowned for its collection of rare and antiquarian books.
-Most is in Spanish, but if you do a bit of digging, you can find a decent number of texts in English, French, and German.
+Most are in Spanish, but if you do a bit of digging, you can find a decent number of texts in English, French, and German.

-Location: C. de Lope de Vega, 19, Centro, 28014 Madrid, Spain
+Address: C. de Lope de Vega, 19, Centro, 28014 Madrid, Spain

 The Secret Kingdoms